Benj1x/IMPR-Notes/README.md

 4   int var = 5;
 5   printf("var: %d\n", var);
 6
-7 // Notece the use of & before var
+7 // Notice the use of & before var
 8   printf("address of var: &p", &var);
 9   return 0;
 10 }